Compaction

 Using the compaction UI

-Navigate to Explore in the sidebar, select a table from the tree view, then open the Optimization tab.
-The File Compaction card is the first section.
+Navigate to Data > Explore in the sidebar, select a table, then open the Optimization tab.
+The File Compaction card provides compaction controls for the selected table.

 Step-by-step